-We have audited the financial statements of SCI Pharmtech, Inc. ("the Company"), which comprise the statement of financial position as of December 31, 2021 and 2020, the statement of comprehensive income, the statement of changes in equity and cash flows for the years then ended, and notes to the financial statements, including a summary of significant accounting policies.
+We have audited the consolidated financial statements of SCI Pharmtech, Inc. and its subsidiaries ("the Group"), which comprise the consolidated statement of financial position as of December 31, 2021 and 2020, the consolidated statement of comprehensive income, consolidated statement of changes in equity and cash flows for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2021 and 2020, and its financial performance and its cash flows for the years then ended in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers.
+In our opinion, the accompanying consolidated financial statements present fairly, in all material respects, the consolidated financial position of the Group as of December 31, 2021 and 2020, and its consolidated financial performance and its consolidated cash flows for the years then ended in accordance with the Regulations Governing the Preparation of Financial Reports by Securities Issuers and with the International Financial Reporting Standards ("IFRSs"), International Accounting Standards ("IASs"), interpretations developed by the International Financial Reporting Interpretations Committee ("IFRIC") or the former Standing Interpretations Committee ("SIC") endorsed and issued into effect by the Financial Supervisory Commission of the Republic of China.